peterclifton/movshrink/README.md

 # movshrink

+Wrapper shell script that uses ffmpeg to compress MOV files

 This program will attempt to compress any *.MOV* file in the current working directory.
 And delete the original.
 Use at own risk!